 Further, the healthcare industry has changed significantly over time, and we expect the industry to continue to evolve.
 By way of example, in response to perceived increases in health care costs, the Affordable Care Act was signed into law in March 2010, which, among other things, contained certain provisions designed to generate the revenues necessary to fund the healthcare coverage expansions provided for therein.
 The law has been subject to continuous legislative and regulatory changes and court challenges, with dissenting U.S. Supreme Court judges even asserting it is unconstitutional in June of 2021.
 On January 28, 2021, President Biden issued an executive order to initiate a special enrollment period from February 15, 2021 through May 15, 2021 for purposes of obtaining health insurance coverage through the Affordable Care Act marketplace.
 The executive order also instructed certain governmental agencies to review and reconsider their existing policies and rules that limit access to healthcare, including among others, reexamining Medicaid demonstration projects and policies that create unnecessary barriers to obtaining access to health insurance coverage through Medicaid or the Affordable Care Act.
 It is unclear how other such litigation and the healthcare reform measures of the Biden Administration will impact the Affordable Care Act.
 The healthcare market itself is highly regulated and subject to changing political, economic, and regulatory influences.
-Complying with these laws and regulations could be expensive and time-consuming, and could increase our operations are found to be in violation of any of these laws and regulations, we may be subject to penalties that could materially adversely affect our business, results of operations, and financial condition.
+Complying with these laws and regulations could be expensive and time-consuming, and could increase our operating costs or reduce or eliminate certain of our sales and marketing activities or our revenues.
+If we or our operations are found to be in violation of any of these laws and regulations, we may be subject to penalties that could materially adversely affect our business, results of operations, and financial condition.